raycast/extensions/extensions/alice-ai/README.md

 <h1 align="center">Alice AI - Your ChatGPT Actions Companion</h1>

+# 📚 Introduction

+Alice AI is a daily productivity tool that uses your selection to execute actions using OpenAI's GPT models.
+It allows you to easily browse your actions, execute them, and go back to your result history.
+You can also add your own actions, create quicklinks to them, and back them up.

+# 🚀 Getting Started

-Before you start using Alice AI, you need to set up your OpenAI API key.
+Before you start using Alice AI, you need to set up your OpenAI API key:

 ![Set up your OpenAI API key](https://github.com/wojciechkrol/alice-ai-raycast/raw/master/metadata/alice-ai-7.png)

 # 🎉 Features